Swellb0t/fishS2/README.md

 Figure out how to add a web skin for the app?
 So people can enter their email/phone number and select the water(s) they want to monitor.

 Pipe dream:
 Include info on fishing conditions (based off weather, moon etc) info how best bait for the fish that is stocked.
-Info on fishing laws.
+Info on fishing laws..